cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-azure.md

 ## How to install the Azure CLI

-1. Node.js application: If you don’t have Node.js installed on your system, you can download and install it using following link : [https://nodejs.org/download/](https://nodejs.org/download/)
+1. Node.js application: If you don’t have [Node.js](https://nodejs.org/download/) installed on your system.
-2. Once node.js is installed, please follow the steps given in the link below to install Azure CLI [https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/)
+2. Once node.js is installed, you need to follow [these steps](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/) in order to install Azure CLI.
 3. Once you have successfully installed it, you can verify it by typing *“azure”* on your shell or command prompt.
 It must display the following :
 ![Azure Prompt]({{ site.baseurl }}/guide/images/azure/azure_prompt_screenshot.jpg)

 ## How to connect to Azure CLI